dispel4py/dispel4py/doc/registry.rst

 The dispel4py Registry Interface is a set of Python methods which allow end-users to interact with the registry in useful ways, should they choose to use a registry for their work.
 Via the registry interface users can:

 * Create workspaces either from scratch or by cloning existing ones
-* Copy items across workspaces
+* Copy items between workspaces
-* Search for and list items of workspaces
+* Search for and list items in workspaces
 * Search for and list workspaces
 * Register PEs, functions and literals
 * Delete PEs, functions and literals